Menu UVK Help - Smart uninstaller Pub

 The next line shows you the MD5 hash and digital signature of the uninstall file.

-Clicking the Change icon button will allow you to set a different icon for the uninstall entry.
+Pressing the Change icon button will allow you to set a different icon for the uninstall entry.
 It will open the Windows Pick Icon dialog, where you can select the new icon from an exe, dll or ico file.
-Very usefull if the icon is not displaying properly.
+Very useful if the icon is not displaying properly.

 Setting the extra uninstall options: